 After all the starters are off the board, they move to the reserves.
-They follow the same process in selecting reserves.
+The teams then follow the same process in selecting reserves.
 The player who chose second in the starters round picks first in the reserves round.
-The captains go back and forth selecting from the available players until all of the players are off the board.
+The captains go back and forth, selecting from the available players until all of the players are off the board.

 Gameplay and Score

-The All Star game itself has remained consistent until 2020.
-The game had followed a normal NBA game format; four 12-minute quarters were played.
-The score added up throughout the game and the team with the most points at the end of the fourth quarter won the game.
+The All-Star Game itself remained consistent until 2020.
+The game followed a normal NBA game format: four 12-minute quarters were played, and the team with the most points at the end of the fourth quarter won the game.

 Rather than playing a timed quarter, the teams play to a desired score limit.
 The score is decided by adding 24 (the number worn by the late Kobe Bryant) to the score of the team in the lead.
-In the 2020 NBA Allstar game, after 3 quarters, the score was 133-124, so the target score was set to 157.
-The team to reach this score first won the game.
+For example, in the 2020 NBA All-Star Game, after three quarters, the score was 133-124, so the target score for the fourth quarter was set to 157.
+The first team to reach this score won the game.

-How are the players selected to be an NBA All Star?
+How are the players selected to be an NBA All-Star?

-How are NBA All Star players divided into teams?
+How are NBA All-Star players divided into teams?

-How is the NBA All Star game formatted?
+How is the NBA All-Star Game formatted?